Zeta Coronae Borealis

-ζ Coronae Borealis, Latinised as Zeta Coronae Borealis, is the Bayer designation of a double star in the constellation Corona Borealis.
+ζ Coronae Borealis is a double star in the constellation Corona Borealis.
+Its name is a Bayer designation that is Latinised as Zeta Coronae Borealis, and abbreviated Zeta CrB or ζ Crb.
 The two components are separated by six arc-seconds and share the same Hipparcos catalogue number and Flamsteed designation.
 Each of the two is also a spectroscopic multiple system, with a total of five stars in the group.

 Nomenclature

 ζ Coronae Borealis has the Flamsteed designation 7 Coronae Borealis and the Hipparcos catalogue number HIP 76669.
 As a double star, the brighter component is designated A (e.g. WDS J15394+3638 A) while the fainter of the two is designated B. The brighter star is also known as ζ^{2} Coronae Borealis and the fainter as ζ^{1} Coronae Borealis.

 Each of the pair has its own Bright Star Catalogue and Henry Draper Catalogue numbers: HR 5833 and 5834, and HD 139891 and 139892 for ζ^{1} and ζ^{2} respectively.